ARTS CELEBRATION IN BURNETT HEADS!

 SCHOOL ART PROJECT

-As part of the Burnett Heads Progress and Sports Association 2023 Art and Photography Show, the Progress Association proposes including a local School Art Project.
+As part of the Burnett Heads Progress and Sports Association Art and Photography Exhibition, the Association will include a School Art Project.
+Last year seven local schools vied for a perpetual trophy sponsored by the Rotary Club of Bundaberg Central.
+The winner was Woongarra State School.

 REQUIREMENTS

-- Sculpture created by students using at least some found/recycled resources.
+- Sculpture created by Primary school students using at least some found/recycled resources.

 - To ensure transparent judging the name of the school is not to be included in or on the sculpture.